ropensci/GSODR/README.md

 ## Code of Conduct

-Please note that the GSODR project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+Please note that this package is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
 By contributing to this project, you agree to abide by its terms.

 ## References